JUCMNAV/TURNtoURN/README.md

 * Potential patterns to generalize into methods:
 	* x -> collect(y|y.someProperty) -> flatten() -> collect(z|thisModule.resolveTemp(z, 'someString'))
 	* is it possible to use the called rules created as methods directly in the "to" block?
 That would remove the need for a lot of the do blocks.
+	* determine if the ordering of the conditional statements in InBinding2InBinding and OutBinding2OutBinding matters; if not then they can be modularized
 * Change names of variables that are single letters (in particular, haven't handled this in the case of parameters for called rules)
 * Rearrange methods so that their order feels more natural.
 * Note that this is not like an OOP language where initNextItem instantiates the object before it can be assigned a name; the object is initialized in the "for" block; the choice of calling id first is merely for familiarity